igordot/sns/tutorials/rna-seq.md

 ## About

 This RNA-seq demo is based on data from tumor associated macrophages (TAMs) isolated from wildtype (WT) or Myeloid-specific Tet2 knockout (KO) mice ([GSE98964](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE98964)).
-The raw FASTQs have already been downloaded on BigPurple.
+The raw FASTQs have already been downloaded on UltraViolet/BigPurple.
 Only a subset of reads (up to 10M) was kept to speed up the analysis.

 ## Prepare the pipeline